spacetelescope/MAST_HLSP/CHECK_FILE_NAMES/README.md

     ```
   - Change '+', '-' in directory name to 'p', 'm' respectively, e.g., cos-gal has another subdirectory called 'spectra' so you need to specify --rootdir down to the directory just above the target name based directories

-    - Changing signs in directory names or filenames requires a list of catalogs whose name was constructed with RA/DEC coordinates called "radec_named_catalogs_\[hlspname\]_dat".
+    - Changing signs in directory names or filenames requires a list of catalogs whose name was constructed with RA/DEC coordinates called "radec_named_catalogs_\[hlspname\].dat".
 Create a list of the prefixes before the coordinates in the file.
 For instance, if the target name is "macs1201+25", only add "macs" to the list.
 See more examples in radec_named_catalogs.dat.

     ```
     python check_file_names.py --root_dir /ifs/archive/test/mast/public/hlsp/cos-gal/spectra/ --update_dirname_sign /ifs/archive/test/mast/public/hlsp/cos-gal/ cos-gal